Built heritage

 There are two memorials at the Linthorst Homanpolder.
 One commemorates the reclamation of the polder starting in 1939.
 The second is for the workers who died during the construction of the polder.
 There is an information board next to these memorials.

 In the past, an old steam pumping station stood on this site.
-When this pumping station was demolished pumping station the 1970s, this memorial stone was placed here in 1979.
+When this pumping station was demolished in the 1970s, this memorial stone was placed in 1979.

-With the completion of the Lauwersmeer dike, the pumping station became redundant.
-This pumping station therefore demolished, after which a memorial stone was placed in 1994.
+With the completion of the Lauwersmeer dyke, the pumping station became redundant.
+Therefore, it was demolished, and a memorial stone was placed in 1994.

-Against the sea dyke at the pumping station Delfzijlen pumping station sea dyke two ornaments/coping stones from the old sluices.
+Against the sea dyke at Drie Delfzijlen pumping station there are two ornaments/cap stones from the old tidal barriers.
 The ornaments were from the Dorpsterzijl and the Slochter- and Garmerzijl respectively.
-Together, these memorial stones form the name of the current pumping station: the Drie Delfzijlen (sluices in the Damsterdiep).
+Together, these memorial stones form the name of the current pumping station: the Drie Delfzijlen (locks in the Damsterdiep).

 Spijkster pumps glass mosaic

 Over time, an extensive network of tow canals was constructed in Groningen.
 Towpaths were built alongside these canals.
-These can often be found today as the current highways.
+Today, they are often motorways.

 Zuidwolde

-The rolling posts from the second half of the 19th century in Zuidwolde were used for shipping on the Boterdiep.
-The towboats that traveled north or south on the canal from the city of Groningen could use the rolling posts to make the turn.
+The bollards from the second half of the 19th century in Zuidwolde were used for shipping on the Boterdiep.
+The towboats that travelled north or south on the canal from the city of Groningen could use the rolling posts to make the turn.

 Onderdendam

-There are several bollards in and around Onderdendam, the hub of the North Groningen sailing network.
+There are several bollards in and around Onderdendam, the hub of the north Groningen shipping network.
 These were used to help towboats make turns or pass under bridges.

 Locks